 - Comfort grips to lock the shelter in place with pinch-free adjust-ability

 - Welded steel feet for extra stability on concrete and asphalt

-- Needs secured well so it doesn’t blow away
+- It needs to be secured well so it doesn’t blow away

 - Height is low to walk under